Haugen/rust/README.md

 ## Helpful commands

 - `cargo new`: Create a new cargo project.
-Use `cargo new --vcs none` to not create a git repo.
+  - Use `--vcs none` to not create a git repo.
+  - Use `--lib` to create a library.
 - `cargo run`: Build and run the project.
 - `cargo build`: Build the project.
+- `cargo test`: Run the tests.

 - `Cargo.toml`: The manifest file.
 It contains the project name, version, authors, dependencies, etc. Like package.json in nodejs.